 Link to Resume: (PDF)

-I am active in recruiting and maintaining a diverse workforce by building career pipelines through internship programs, and mentoring of junior technical staff as well as junior scientists and postdoctoral researchers.
+I am actively engaged in recruiting and sustaining a vibrant, high-performing workforce.
+I support this goal by building career pipelines through internship programs and by mentoring junior technical staff, early-career scientists, and postdoctoral researchers.

 A.M.
 Sirunyan et al., Search for dark matter produced in association with a Higgs boson decaying to a pair of bottom quarks in protonproton collisions at $\sqrt{s}=13{Te}{V}$, Eur.
 Phys.
 J. C. 79 (2019) 280, doi:10.1140/epjc/s10052-019-6730-7, arXiv:1811.06562 [hep-ex]